Translating Legislative Change into Operational Advantage

 Georgia has taken an important step by elevating pimping and pandering to felony-level offenses.

-The next challenge is ensuring that the state does more than enforce a stronger law.
+The next challenge is ensuring the state does more than enforce a stronger law.

-It must understand how the trafficking ecosystem responds to it.
+It must understand how the exploitation ecosystem responds to it.

-Through the From Law to Impact™ initiative, CTT Global™ and the Sex Trafficking Center of Excellence™ help agencies, task forces, and leadership teams convert legislative change into operational advantage—transforming legal reform into measurable field impact.
+Through the From Law to Impact™ Initiative, CTT Global™ and STCoE™ help agencies, task forces, prosecutors, and leadership teams convert legislative change into operational advantage—transforming legal reform into measurable field impact.